At Jump Start we believe that all children and young people deserve the chance to reach their potential.

 Our dynamic team of highly qualified healthcare and educational professionals have a wealth of clinical experience and knowledge.
 We offer assessments, treatment programmes, unique sensory diets, as well as training for schools, parents and support groups.
 At Jump Start we use innovative therapy techniques and specialist equipment to help people reach their goals and fulfil their potential.

-All therapists and staff hold current DBS certificates, are registered with the Royal College of Occupational Therapy and are HCPC registered.
+All therapists and staff hold current DBS certificates and are Health and Care Professions Council registered.

 Claire has over 20 years of experience working with children both in the UK and the US.
 She holds degrees in Occupational Therapy (BA Hons), and Communication Disorders (BA Hons).
 She has Masters level training in Sensory Integration and is an Advanced Practitioner, a Mentor to level 4 students, and was previously the co-editor of the SI networks e-newsletter emphaSIze.
 She is a member of the College of OTs, HCPC and DBS registered.